moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Project Instead of Exams
 ------------------------

+The previous course design had two in-class pen and paper exams.
+We added an individual course project to more effectively assess the course learning objectives and provide a realistic engineering exercise.

-We orginally intended to have a midterm, a final, and a course project.
-We dropped the final exam due to two reasons:
+We orginally intended to have a midterm, a final, and a course project but we dropped the final exam due to two reasons:

-1. It was simply too much work for the students.
+1. Two exams and a project was simply too much work.
-2. We gave a midterm that required live coding to solve the problems.
+2. We gave a midterm that required live coding to solve the problems that did not effectively assess what the students had learned.

-Next year, I will likely remove the midterm and break the projec tinto two phases.
+Next year, I will likely remove the midterm and break the project into two phases.

 JupyterHub Service